SpongePowered/SpongeDocs/source/contributing/docs/layout.rst

 10. Automated translations (eg. Google Translate) are strongly discouraged.
 These often contain serious errors, and are very likely to be rejected.
 11. Page Titles and Section Headings should be plain text, avoiding literal blocks and other formatting.
-12. References to class names should have no extra spaces (eg. blockstate, not block state).
+12. References to class names should be capitalised properly and have no extra spaces (eg. blockState, not block state).
 These should also be formatted as a literal (eg. ``blockstate``) in body text.

 ..
 Note::